Messerschmitt Bf 109 operational history: Service with Yugoslavia

 On 6 April 1941, first day of the Axis invasion of Yugoslavia, VVKJ had in service 54 Messerschmitt Bf 109E-3as.
 The defense of Belgrade (6 LP 31 and 32nd group) saw the heaviest fighting with both Yugoslav and German Bf 109s going head to head.
 During the first day of the battle, Yugoslav pilots managed to destroy several German planes.
-By the end of the 12-day campaign almost all Bf 109s had been destroyed, either in combat, or by their crews to prevent capture.
+By the end of the 12-day campaign, almost all Bf 109s had been destroyed, either in combat or by their crews, to prevent capture.
 Some of the surviving aircraft were later captured and sold to Romania.

 After the Kingdom of Yugoslavia was defeated and occupied by the Axis powers, the new Independent State of Croatia (Nezavisna Država Hrvatska, NDH) was created.

-On 27 June, the Croatian Legion (Hrvatska Legija) was formed on order of Ante Pavelić, to support German forces on the Eastern Front.
+On 27 June, the Croatian Legion (Hrvatska Legija) was formed, on order of Ante Pavelić, to support German forces on the Eastern Front.
 The air component, Hrvatska Zrakoplovna Legija (HZL, Croatian Air Force Legion), was established on 12 of July.
 Named 4.
-Mjesovita zrakoplovna pukovnija (Mixed Air Force Regiment) it comprised two units: a bomber and a fighter group.
+Mjesovita zrakoplovna pukovnija (Mixed Air Force Regiment), it comprised two units: a bomber and a fighter group.
 The latter, Zrakoplovna lovacka skupina (ZLS), with 202 men, was sent to Germany and trained on Bf 109s.
 10. Zrakoplovno lovacko jato (ZLJ, air force fighter squadron), equipped with 10 Bf 109F and one Bf 109E, was the first operative Croatian unit.
 Its first base was Poltava, in Ukraine, where it was subordinated to III./JG 52.
 There, 10.
 ZLS was renamed 15(Kroatische)./JG 52.
 The first air victories of Croatian aviation came on 2 November 1942.
 That day, Hauptmann Vladimir Ferencina (future 10 kills ace) and Leutnant Baumgarten claimed a Polikarpov I-16 Rata each, near Rostov.
 By the end of the war, 17 Croatian pilots had achieved the status of ace, flying the Bf 109, the top scoring being Mato Dukovac, with 44 kills.

 At the end of the conflict, 17 Luftwaffe and Croatian Air Force Bf 109s were found by Yugoslav Partisans on Yugoslav territory.
-These were stored until 1949 while more were acquired from Bulgaria.
-The new SFR Yugoslav Air Force used a mix of G-2, G-6, G-10 and G-12 aircraft until mid-1952 by the 172nd Fighter Regiment.
+These aircraft saw very limited service at the end of the war flying a few sorties against Chetnik and Croat forces in May 1945.
+These aircraft saw little use after the end of the fighting, and were scrapped in 1947.
+In 1947, Bulgaria realised that it had a surplus of aircraft above what would be allowed by the Paris Peace Treaties, and it was decided that they would be transferred to Yugoslavia.
+In total, 53 Bf 109Gs (known as Me 109s in Yugoslav service) and six two-seater conversions (designated UMe-109s) were transferred by 1949.
+The 83rd and 172 Fighter Regiment of the SFR Yugoslav Air Force continued to operate the 109 until 1952 when they were replaced in service by American Republic F-47D Thunderbolt.